-Ron has a Bachelor of Science from the University of Alberta, and an honours diploma in Computer Technology from the Southern Alberta Institute of Technology.
-He is married to Christine and has two daughters, Sarah and Katherine.
+Ron has a Bachelor of Science from the University of Alberta and an honours diploma in Computer Technology from the Southern Alberta Institute of Technology.
+He is married to Christine and has two daughters, Katherine and Sarah.

 © 2018 Ron McKinnon.
 All rights reserved.